fipro78/osgi-jakartars/tutorials/cracin_your_osgi_application.md

 exec java -XX:CRaCCheckpointTo=/app/checkpoint -jar /app/app.jar
 ```

+_**Note:**_
-Unfortunately the `exec` command does not have the desired effect in an Alpine image, so there you will again get the error we have already seen in 1.
-Also the automatic PID adjustment is not available in the OpenJ9 CRIU Support.
+If you have an `ENTRYPOINT` in your configuration, e.g. you want to use [tini](https://github.com/krallin/tini) in your Alpine image, the java process does not have PID 1 and the `exec` command does not have the desired effect.
+In this case you will again get the error we have already seen in 1.

+_**Note:**_
+The automatic PID adjustment is not available in the OpenJ9 CRIU Support.

 3. Use `-XX:CRaCMinPid={value}`

-The JVM flag `-XX:CRaCMinPid={value}` is at the time writing this blog post not documented.
+The JVM flag `-XX:CRaCMinPid={value}` was not documented at the time writing this blog post.
 I found it by accident via [this ticket](https://github.com/openjdk/crac/pull/86).
+In the meanwhile there is a documentation available via [Using the CRaCMinPid Option](https://docs.azul.com/core/crac/crac-debugging#using-cracminpid-option).

 ```
 java -XX:CRaCCheckpointTo=/app/checkpoint -XX:CRaCMinPid=512 -jar /app/app.jar
 ```

-Starting the application in the container with the additional JVM flag on an Ubuntu base image, the PID is 513 and the restore works fine.
-Trying the same on an Alpine base image results in
+Starting the application in the container with the additional JVM flag, the PID is 513 and the restore works fine.

+_**Note:**_
+If you have an `ENTRYPOINT` in your configuration, e.g. you want to use [tini](https://github.com/krallin/tini) in your Alpine image, the java process does not have PID 1 which results in

 ```
 Error (criu/pstree.c:404): Current gid 8 intersects with pid (1) in images
 ```

+_**Note:**_
-And you might guess, that this JVM flag is also not available for OpenJ9 CRIU Support.
+This JVM flag is not available for OpenJ9 CRIU Support.

 4. Invoke a dummy command

-The only solution that worked across different base images and OpenJDK CRaC vs. OpenJ9 CRIU, is the idea of [@ymanton](https://github.com/ymanton) to invoke a dummy command 1000 times so the Java process can start with PID/TIDs >1000, which on restore are very likely to be free.
+The solution that worked across different base images and OpenJDK CRaC vs. OpenJ9 CRIU, and the usage of an `ENTRYPOINT` that is not java, is the idea of [@ymanton](https://github.com/ymanton) to invoke a dummy command 1000 times so the Java process can start with PID/TIDs >1000, which on restore are very likely to be free.

 ```bash
 for ((i=0;i<1000;i++))